speakeztech/mlir-tutorial/docs/tutorials/05-defining-dialect.md

 **Question:** What should be parameterized?

-This isn't arbitrary—parameters determine what the compiler can reason about statically.
+This isn't arbitrary, parameters determine what the compiler can reason about statically.

 **Polynomial example:**
 - ✅ **Degree bound** - Affects operation semantics, enables static analysis